26th Infantry Division "Assietta"

 The 26th Infantry Division "Assietta" (26ª Divisione di fanteria "Assietta") was a infantry division of the Royal Italian Army during World War II.
-The Assietta was classified as a mountain infantry division, which meant that the division's artillery was moved by pack mules instead of the horse-drawn carriages of line infantry divisions.
-Italy's real mountain warfare divisions were the six alpine divisions manned by Alpini mountain troops.
+The Assietta was a mountain-type infantry division, which meant that the division's artillery and logistics were moved by pack mules, while in standard infantry divisions artillery and logistics were moved by horse-drawn limbers and carriages.
+Italy's real mountain warfare divisions were the six alpine divisions manned by Alpini troops.
 The division was named for the Battle of Assietta in 1747 and based in Asti.

 History

 The division's lineage begins with the Brigade "Pisa" established by order of the Provisional Government of the Grand Duchy of Tuscany of 4 November 1859 with the 1st and 2nd infantry regiments.
 On 25 March 1860 the Brigade "Pisa" entered the Royal Sardinian Army three days after the Kingdom of Sardinia had annexed the United Provinces of Central Italy, which included the Grand Duchy of Tuscany.
 Already before entering the Royal Sardinian Army the brigade's two infantry regiments had been renumbered on 30 December 1859 as 29th Infantry Regiment and 30th Infantry Regiment.